Sustainability in Our Products and Packaging

 By participating in this initiative, Clorox and other consumer packaged goods companies are helping to promote greater recycling of their product packaging throughout the U.S.

 Use Only Recycled or Certified Virgin Fiber in Packaging

 GOAL: 100% by 2020

 STATUS: >99% in 2018

 After reducing the overall amount of fiber in our packaging, our next priority is to use recycled fiber wherever possible.
 When virgin fiber is required, we seek sustainable forestry certifications to ensure responsible practices have been followed.

 By 2020, our goal is to use only recycled or certified virgin fiber in our packaging.
-Today, we’ve nearly met this goal for packaging we purchase directly, using recycled or certified virgin fiber in approximately 99 percent of our packaging.
+Today, we’ve nearly met this goal for packaging we purchase directly, using recycled or certified virgin fiber in more than 99% of our packaging.

-This past year, we also began to engage our contract manufacturers to understand their own sourcing practices for packaging fiber they purchase.
-While we estimate this represents 5 to 10 percent of total packaging fiber used by our brands, we have started the work to understand how we can influence this part of the supply chain.
+In fiscal year 2018, we also began to engage our contract manufacturers to understand their own sourcing practices for packaging fiber they purchase.
+While we estimate this represents 5 to 10% of total packaging fiber used by our brands, we have started the work to understand how we can influence this part of the supply chain.

 Eliminate PVC in Packaging